LincolnKoskela/Klondike/README.md

 - Finished `canMove()` function which validates moving cards from one tableau to another
 - Added `remove(card)` function to Tableau class to be able to remove card from column without returning a value, like the `draw()` function
-- Finished `move()` function
-- Added static helper function in board class to format the display better
-- Added a players `draw()` function, Stock -> Waste from waste, play the card

 ## Needs Testing
 - `canMove()` GameEngine